Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

-_analogy-freight-train_: A unit of blockspace is a reserved car in a train leaving the station at a specific time.
-Trains are scheduled to leave the station every six seconds.
-An availability core is a particular car index within all trains.
+- Most apt metaphor: train
+- Relay block: Train leaving station every 6 seconds
+- Potential Parablock: Car space in scheduled train
+- Availability core: Car index within all trains

 If you have a lease on core 4, then you have the right to fill train car 4 on each train with whatever you want to ship.

 ---